- Professor Richard Freeman

 Guidance and Feedback Hours

-Richard Freeman teaches theory and method in the Graduate School, as well as courses on the Masters in Public Policy.
-He was recently Visiting Professor at the Institute for Higher Studies, Vienna (2013) and has been a Jean Monnet Fellow at the Robert Schuman Centre, European University Institute, Florence (1999), a Fulbright New Century Scholar (2002), Research Fellow at the Hanse Institute for Advanced Study, Bremen (2005-2010), Assistant Clinical Professor of Psychiatry, Yale School of Medicine, Yale University (2007-2010) and Visiting Professor, Institut d'Etudes Politiques (Sciences Po'), Paris (2008-2009).
-He was formerly Director of the University's Public Policy Network, and is now Co-Director of the Academy of Government.
+Richard Freeman teaches theory and method in the Graduate School, as well as courses in politics, policy and practice.
+He is currently Guest Professor in the Department of Political Science, University of Vienna, and was recently Visiting Professor at the Institute for Higher Studies, Vienna (2013).
+He has been a Jean Monnet Fellow at the Robert Schuman Centre, European University Institute, Florence (1999), a Fulbright New Century Scholar (2002), Research Fellow at the Hanse Institute for Advanced Study, Bremen (2005-2010), Assistant Clinical Professor of Psychiatry, Yale School of Medicine, Yale University (2007-2010) and Visiting Professor, Institut d'Etudes Politiques ('Sciences Po'), Paris (2008-2009).

 For more information on his current research and related activity, including papers, publications and postgraduate supervision, click here.